Nonlinear descent on moduli of local systems: Introduction

 \subsection{Acknowledgements}

 This work was done as part of the author's Ph.D.~thesis at Princeton University.
 I thank my advisor Peter Sarnak and Phillip Griffiths for their guidance, unwavering encouragement, and generous sharing of insight.
 I also thank Sophie Morel for numerous helpful conversations during part of this work.
+I thank Curtis McMullen and Alan Reid for valuable suggestions and discussions, and I thank the referee for suggesting numerous improvements to the paper.